Background Checks vs. Deep Digital Forensics

 - If a C-level executive is heavily leveraged in volatile, unregulated DeFi protocols, or if their public wallet addresses show interactions with high-risk tumbling services, it represents a massive blackmail vulnerability for the enterprise.

-- Tools like our Ethereum Wallet Tracer de-anonymize these financial risks before the contract is signed.
+- Tools like our Cryptocurrency Wallet Tracer help correlate these financial risks before the contract is signed.

 The cost of a bad executive hire is often calculated in the tens of millions.
-Deep OSINT is the ultimate preventative insurance policy.
+Deep OSINT should be treated as a higher-context diligence layer, not a guarantee against every hidden risk.

 Relevant Field Investigations